 London is currently subject to national coronavirus restrictions.

-You should continue to minimise your amount of travel.
-If you do need to travel, limit your journeys, plan ahead and avoid busy times on public transport – walk or cycle where possible.
+If you're travelling, plan ahead and avoid busy times on public transport – walk or cycle where possible.

-You can meet outdoors in either a group of up to six people, or in a group of any size from up to two households.
+You can meet outdoors in a group of up to 30 people, and indoors in a group of up to six people or two households.

 Find out more about the current coronavirus restrictions in London.